lawsmd/Rock-Castle-Construction-Company/README.md

 }
 ```

 Thanks to this, I could calculate total Revenue and Expenses using simple arithmetic around the aliases.
-While these new totaled aliases could not be reused for the final net calculation, it's still much simpler than adding the SUM of 8 sub-queries.
+While these new totaled aliases could not be reused for the final net calculation, it's still much simpler than adding the SUM of 8 long, repeated sub-queries.

 ---
 ### ***Profit and Loss By Customer***

-Not much changes here, only an input customer parameter searched for in each transaction list using the LIKE statement.
+Not many changes here, only an input customer parameter searched for in each transaction list using the **LIKE** statement.
 As with many of these reports, their current usefulness is limited until data expansion.
 Even though it is quite capable of it, and a frequently used feature at that, QuickBooks did not have any Expenses tied to their Customers/Jobs - only Vendors.
 Therefore, each customer carries only Revenue at present time.

 ```
 {